 Realizing he has never seen such a creature before and fearing what it might do next, he backs carefully up the slope, his heart pounding.
 He then “walks very fast” down the road to the intersection at Farm Street where a passing car was nice enough to stop and give him a ride home.

-A last of the Dover Demon sightings happened the following night when 15 year-old Abby Brabham and 18 year-old Will Taintor came upon the what would come to be called the Dover Demon sitting on all fours by a bridge, just at the side of a road at around midnight.
+A last of the Dover Demon sightings happened the following night when 15-year-old Abby Brabham and 18-year-old Will Taintor came upon what would come to be called the Dover Demon sitting on all fours by a bridge, just at the side of a road at around midnight.

 As Brabham described it, “As I looked at it… it kind of looked a minute like an ape.
 And then I looked at the head and the head was very big and it was a very weird head It had bright green eyes and the eyes just glowed like, they were just looking exactly at me.”